Divy1211/AoE2DE_UGC_Guide/docs/general/attributes.md

 - ID: 109

 - Purpose: The rate measured in HP/s at which units heal themselves.
+This value is overridden to 0.5 HP/s if the flag for Self Regeneration is set in the [Hero Status](./#26-hero-status "Jump to: 26.
+Hero Status") of a unit.